 - The project is partially being funded by the Texas Clear Lanes Initiative.
-For more information, visit the following link: [link to FAQ about funding]

 - The project includes building structural elements and accommodations for the City of Dallas’ planned deck plaza between Ewing and Marsalis Avenues.
 The overall design and amenities of the deck plaza will all be managed by the City of Dallas.
 Any inquiries regarding the deck plaza will be redirected to the City of Dallas.